Zotolok/Big-Data/Acadamic Projects/Folder 2 (Knowledge Comparison)/README.md

 ### Introduction

-In this folder I will show the knowledge I acquired in each selected project from the Project Folder (Folder 1).
+In this folder I will show the knowledge I acquired in the selected projects from the Project Folder (Folder 1). / En esta carpeta mostraré los conocimientos que adquirí en los proyectos seleccionados de la carpeta de proyectos (Carpeta 1).

 ---